aliasgarabidsabunwala/automateazurexdr/readme.md

 3. Create your integration scripts:
    - Determine the specific actions you want to perform with each XDR tool (SentinelOne, Sophos, Splunk) and the corresponding APIs or SDKs provided by each tool.
-   - Choose a scripting language like PowerShell or Python to write your scripts.
+   - Choose a scripting language like PowerShell or Python to write our scripts.
    - Use the relevant APIs or SDKs to interact with the XDR tools and perform the desired actions.

 4. Store your scripts in the GitHub repository: